bancorprotocol/contracts-solidity/README.md

 ```cs
 function sell(address _reserveToken, uint256 _sellAmount, uint256 _minimumValue) public returns (uint256 value)
 ```
-Sells the token for one of its reserve tokens.
+Sells the token by withdrawing from one of its reserve tokens.
 The conversion will only take place if it returns a value greater or equal to `_minimumValue`.

 ### Events